 One alternative to the accuracy vital sign is output distribution.
 The output distribution is counting or summarizing what the model is returning from the inputs it is given.
 In a classification model, this is counting the output labels the model is outputting in production.
 In a regression model, this could be a more complex distribution, a quantile analysis, or simply an average.
 This metric helps detect problems if there are significant changes to the output distribution from previous models.
 Either the world has changed so significantly that the output distribution is changed, or the model is changed significantly that the output distribution has changed.
 Either way, it’s something to look into to make sure the model is still performing well.
 This is all done without actually knowing if the model is correct or not, but just watching the shift in behavior can indicate something a human should investigate.

 As Domino seeks to support data scientists and researchers accelerate their work, we reached out to Don Miner to collaborate on a webinar "Machine Learning Vital Signs: Metrics and Monitoring Models in Production".
-While this blog post includes slide excerpts and a couple of key ML "vital signs" including accuracy and output distribution, for more vital signs and in-depth insights, attend the full webinar.
+While this blog post includes slide excerpts and a couple of key ML "vital signs" including accuracy and output distribution, for more vital signs and in-depth insights, attend the full webinar or read our whitepaper on model monitoring.

 The full webinar covers